 - location of amenities

-- information regarding any areas specific hazards
+- information regarding any area specific hazards and/or requirements

-8.8 Monitor and review of contractor work
+7.6 Monitor and review of contractor work